YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 </td>
 <td style="border:none;">

-There are numerous software implementations for phylogenetic tree visualization, yet they are mostly used to visualize the tree's topological structure and are unable to (or only have limited support for) annotating the tree using knowledge or data.
-For the first time, [ggtree](https://www.bioconductor.org/packages/ggtree) introduces the grammar of graphics into the visualization of phylogenetic trees and related data, effectively implementing a high level of abstraction for visualization through simple grammar, greatly reducing the difficulty of data visualization and making complex requirements possible.
-This work was published in [*Methods in Ecology and Evolution 2017*](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12628/abstract) (ESI highly cited), and was selected by the journal as [one of the ten representative works](https://methodsblog.com/2020/11/19/ggtree-tree-visualization/) for its 10th anniversary celebration.
-A protocol paper (invited) demonstrating the use of this package was published in [*Current Protocols in Bioinformatics 2020*](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpbi.96).
+Numerous software tools exist for visualizing phylogenetic trees, but they primarily focus on displaying the tree's topological structure and often lack comprehensive support for annotating the tree with additional knowledge or data.
+For the first time, [ggtree](https://www.bioconductor.org/packages/ggtree) introduces the grammar of graphics into the visualization of phylogenetic trees and related data.
+This innovative approach enables a high level of abstraction for visualization through a simple grammar, significantly reducing the complexity of data visualization and accommodating complex requirements.
+This work was published in [*Methods in Ecology and Evolution*](http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12628/abstract) in 2017 (ESI highly cited) and was chosen by the journal as [one of the ten representative works](https://methodsblog.com/2020/11/19/ggtree-tree-visualization/) for its 10th anniversary celebration.
+An invited protocol paper demonstrating the use of this package was also published in [*Current Protocols in Bioinformatics*](https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/cpbi.96) in 2020.

 </td>
 </tr>